Jane Doe v. Manchester School District

-The American Civil Liberties Union of New Hampshire receives hundreds of requests for assistance each year, but because of limited resources only a small percentage actually become ACLU-NH cases.
+The ACLU-NH receives hundreds of complaints each year, but our resources to respond are limited.
 We are unable to take many cases, even those concerning real injustices.
-If your complaint is not pursued by our office, it does not mean it is without merit.
+If you do not receive a response, it does not mean that your complaint or story is without merit.

-In order to request legal assistance, you must fill out an online legal intake form.
-This form does not give legal advice, and you should not rely on it as legal advice.
-This form is not an offer by the ACLU to represent you.
-We cannot promise you that the information you provide will lead to any specific action on the ACLU’s part.
-You may fill out a secure online legal intake form or you may print out this form and mail it to:
+If you want to report a violation or tell us your story, please fill out this form.
+This form is not an offer by the ACLU-NH to represent you.
+Again, we cannot promise you that the information you provide will lead to a response or any specific action on the ACLU-NH’s part.
+You may fill out this secure online form or you may print out this form and mail it to:

 ACLU of New Hampshire Foundation